Toothbrush-Lee/Toothbrush-Lee/README.md

 - ⚡ Fun fact: ...
 -->
 - 👨‍🎓 I'm a student in Beijing Normal University
-- 🔭 I’m currently working on Environmental Chemistry and Nano Material
 - 🌱 I’m currently learning CS and Web Dev MOOCs,
     - Having gained a lot of benefit from [CS DIY Wiki](https://csdiy.wiki/) and Berkeley open source courses.
 - 😄 Pronouns: he/him/his/any pronouns